MegaMek/megamek/trunk/megamek/readme.txt

 INTRODUCTION
 ------------
 MegaMek is a version of BattleTech that you can play with your friends over the internet.
 It is written in Java.
-All of the level 1 (3025) equipment and nearly all of the level 1 rules are functioning.
-In addition, many of the level 2 rules and equipment are finished, and even a few level 3 rules are available in the options.
+All rules from Total Warfare are implemented.
+Rules from Tactical Operations and Strategic Operations are constantly in the works, and many of those rules and weapons are already implemented.

+Players can create their own units, maps, and scenarios for use with MegaMek.
+MegaMek supports all unit types, from infantry, battlemechs, and vehicles, to aerospace fighters, dropships, and warships.
+Ground battles as well as space battles can be played.

 If you would like information about how to play the game, see the "PLAYING THE GAME" section, below.
 If you're having trouble getting MegaMek started,